BigMax900/starter-hugo-academic/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 50

-title: Teaching
+title: Posts
-subtitle:
+subtitle: Some interesting teaching reflections

 content:
   # Filter on criteria